 Outside of Home

-- Check foundation, retaining walls, and stucco for cracks.
+- Check the foundation, retaining walls, and stucco for cracks.

 - Check for foundation walls for signs of termites.